 ALSO READGlobal markets: Asia stocks near decade-high on global equity surge, dollar sags Global Markets: Dollar hits 4-month high vs yen, stocks slide Global Markets: U.S. inflation data boosts stocks; yields slip Apple's slide takes shine off global stock rally Global cues, profit booking subdue equity markets (Market Review)

-Taking a cue from global markets, the key Indian equity market indices on Thursday opened higher.
+Taking a cue from global markets, the key Indian equity market indices opened higher on Friday.

-Nasdaq closed in green, up by 0.54 per cent while FTSE 100 was down by 0.47 per cent at the closing on Wednesday.
+Nasdaq closed in green, up by 0.54 per cent while FTSE 100 was down by 0.37 per cent at the closing on Thursday.